EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 | `at`                   | The date and time the review was posted.           |
 | `appVersion`           | The version of the app used when the review was written. |

+For our analysis, we will focus on two aspects of the reviews.
+The `content` will be the input for our models, and the `score` will be the output.

 ## Analysis and Visualization

-You can get an initial grasp of the dataset here [`data_visualization.ipynb`](data_visualization.ipynb).
-This step isn't important.
-But if you want a deeper understanding of the dataset, you can look into it.
-It performs some basic Exploratory Data Analysis (EDA) and gives insights on the dataset.
+You can get an initial grasp of the dataset here: [`data_visualization.ipynb`](DATA/data_visualization.ipynb).
+Where we will perform some data analysis and visualization.
+This step isn't important, but if you want a deeper understanding of the dataset, you can look into it.

 ## Clean Up

-This section details the steps taken to prepare a cleaned dataset.
-We start by removing unnecessary columns to simplify the dataset.
-Next, we eliminate duplicate rows and drop any rows with missing values.
+This section outlines the steps to prepare a cleaned dataset.
+First, we remove unnecessary columns to simplify the dataset.
+Then, we drop duplicate rows and any rows with missing values.
 We also add a new column to categorize the sentiment of each review.
-You can see all of these steps in [`data_cleanup.ipynb`](data_cleanup.ipynb).
+You can view all these steps in [`data_cleanup.ipynb`](DATA/data_cleanup.ipynb).

-The cleaned dataset is saved as [`cleaned_data.csv`](cleaned_data.csv).
+Then we save the cleaned dataset as [`cleaned_data.csv`](DATA/cleaned_data.csv).

 # Text